Storage IO path in VSAN versus VirtuCache Host Side Caching.

 With both VSAN and VirtuCache, if an ESXi host fails, performance is impacted.
-In the case of VSAN the performance is cut in half since only half the disks are available till all the data from the failed host is rebuilt on another host.3 By default it takes an hour for the rebuild process to start and then depending on the maximum throughput level that the RAIDed disks in VSAN are capable of, it could take from a few hours to days to rebuild storage, till which time VSAN runs in a degraded state.
+In the case of VSAN the performance is cut in half since only half the disks are available till all the data from the failed host is rebuilt on another host.3 By default it takes an hour for the rebuild process to start and then depending on the maximum throughput level that the RAIDed disks in VSAN are capable of, it could take from a few hours to a day or more to rebuild storage, till which time VSAN runs in a degraded state.
 In the case of VirtuCache, performance is degraded during the time that a mirrored copy of write cache is being flushed to the backend SAN array.
 Because at no point in time does VirtuCache keep more than 2 minutes of write cache in the local cache media, it is in a degraded state for at the most 2 minutes.
 The 2 minutes are defined in terms of speed of the SAN array.
 Say the SAN array is capable of absorbing a maximum throughput of 100MBps, so 2 minutes equals 12GB of writes.
 The reason we went with this design (instead of a flat 70-30 capacity split for reads-writes as is the case with VSAN)4 was because, in any failure situation, we wanted to restore regular caching operation as quickly as possible.
 So once VirtuCache flushes writes to backend SAN array in 2 minutes or less, the VMs are back in their original cached mode.
 VSAN in contrast reserves 30% of space in the SSD for write cache, so it will take much longer to flush writes to the backing store and so it will take much longer for VSAN to move out of degraded state.

 A BETTER COMPARISON: VSAN VERSUS VIRTUCACHE + SAN ARRAY